Mission of Healing and Deliverance

 You may also request a scheduled appointment for ministry: daytime and some evening appointments are available.

-Healing/Deliverance Night Ministry : First Wednesdays and third Tuesdays of each month at 7:00 pm at Catholic Renewal Center, in Crestwood.
+Healing/Deliverance Night Ministry : First Wednesday of each month at 7:00 pm at Catholic Renewal Center, in Crestwood.
 Phone at least one week ahead to Anne Hruz for appointment.
 (314) 731-6100.
+APRIL 1ST IS CANCELLED

 Additional times where the Healing/Deliverance prayer teams pray with individuals are: